How can you reduce the risk of solar panel roof fires?

 Once the solar panel system has been selected and installed, maintenance is important to ensure that all equipment is regularly checked and any issues causing concern are rectified.
 Cleaning is also required, as a build-up of contaminants in the form of oxides on electrical connections leads to the generation of resistive heat that can eventually break down materials and lead to arcing.

-Does the presence of solar panels effect the behaviour of solar panel roof fires?
+Does the presence of solar panels effect the behaviour of roof mounted Solar PV fires?

 Solar panels affect the fire dynamics of a flat roof.
 This means that should a fire break out, regardless of its origin, the panels could increase the severity and damage caused by that fire.